schroeder-lvb/sissm/README.md

-***** IMPORTANT Cybsersecurity Note for Commercial Gamer Server Hosters ******
+***** IMPORTANT Cybsersecurity Note for Commercial Gamer Server Hosting Companies ******

-SISSM was deisgned for self-hosting game hobbyists, who has full ownership control of his/her own system executing the server (such as Linux VPS or running a home server).
-One of SISSM’s main function is to auto-reboot the game server periodically to maintain stability.
-The “hard-boot” option allows the operator (who has control of sissm.cfg file) to specify an external reboot O/S command or a script.
-This is a necessary feature to achieve reliable rebooting of "dead" servers.
+SISSM was deisgned for self-hosting game hobbyists, who has full ownership control of his/her own system executing the dedicated game server instances (such as via the Cloud Linux VPS or a home-based server).
+One of SISSM’s main function is to reboot the game server periodically to maintain stability.
+SISSM's “hard-reboot” option allows the operator (who has control of sissm.cfg file) to specify an external reboot OS command or a script.
+This is a necessary feature to reliably reboot a "dead" game server instance.

 This is a major security problem if you are providing a shell-restricted service to your clients.
-A clever exploiter may replace this with OS commands to gain shell access to your machine!
+A clever exploiter may replace this with OS command string to gain shell access to your machine!

-If you are using SISSM under such environment,
+If you are using SISSM under a restricted turn-key environment:
-*  Provide a separate reboot service of the game server through your web admin, or automation
+*  Provide a separate reboot service of the game server through your web admin, and/or timed automation, and
-*  Build a modified SISSM without the “pirebooter” plugin.
-At minimum you can achieve this by editing sissm.c, commenting out the call to pirebooterInstallPlugin().
+*  Build a modified SISSM that removes reboot command execution:  edit the file sissm.c and replace strlcpy( sissmConfig.restartScript, cfsFetchStr( cP, "sissm.restartscript", "" ), CFS_FETCH_MAX );
+with:
+    strcpy(  sissmConfig.restartScript, “” );